posd2017f/homework/README.md

   2. For each one student, you will get a questonnaire before mob, the questonnaire is about personal planning that what do you want to get from this time(like what's mob programming in reality? or how does other guy do his/her assignment, etc.).
 So, think about it before mob.

   3. Plan the solution for assignmnet: do not just come here and wait for other guy share their wonderful solution.
 Think about problem first by yourself, therefore results a good communication and no wasting time.
+`
 #### Demonstration

-  In following Friday, Each team have **50 minutes** to show the demonstration which how they run the mob programming and how to solve the problem that in the assignment.
+  On the Friday of next week, Each team have about **20 minutes** to show the demonstration which how they run the mob programming and how to solve the problem that in the assignment.

+  Two teams will do the demonstration in order, the first team done a part of the code with three tests, the second team will need to continue to do the demo with the code.

+  Each team will demo about three tests in the class, you don't have to complete the all tests.
+The three tests is specified by TA, and we will pick the simple, medium and complex test for each team.

+  About the code that you write through the mob, it will not be used in the later course, so you don't need to push it to repository of the course.

 #### Schedule on Saturday